Pr0-C0der/Exoplanet-Detection-using-CNN/README.md

     - The model predicts the probability of the positive class based on the input.

 To summarize, this model applies a series of convolutional, pooling, normalization, dropout, and dense layers to process the input data and extract relevant features.
 The flattened output is then fed into a sequence of dense layers, progressively reducing the dimensionality and introducing non-linearities.
 The final layer produces a binary classification prediction using the sigmoid activation function.
+We use `Adam` optimizer for optimization purposes.

+Additionally, we use EarlyStopping to stop training the model when it reaches a point of no further improvement and ExponentialDecay to improve deep learning model training even more.

+The hyperparameters, including the learning rate, required to train the model can be found inside the Exoplanet_Detection notebook within the repository.

 # Results
+The results of the project are as follows:

+1. The Proposed CNN Model:

+   - The proposed CNN model showed an exceptional performance, with 100% precision and recall on the test set after multiple iterations and fine-tuning.
+Although such high accuracy is uncommon in real-world scenarios, it demonstrates the model's ability to effectively learn and capture the underlying patterns in exoplanet detection.
+The best-performing model has been saved and can be accessed in the GitHub repository.

+2. Machine Learning Models:

+   - Traditional machine learning models did not perform as well as the CNN model in the exoplanet detection task.
+These models may have struggled to capture the complex relationships and patterns present in the dataset, resulting in low performance compared to the CNN model.
+However, they still provide valuable insights and serve as benchmarks for performance evaluation.

+3. Best Performing Machine Learning Model - KNN:

+   - Among the machine learning models explored, the K-nearest neighbors (KNN) algorithm exhibited the highest performance.
+While not as accurate as the CNN model, KNN demonstrated relatively better results compared to other traditional models.
+By finding the nearest neighbors based on training examples, KNN makes predictions based on their labels.
+The promising performance of KNN suggests its potential for exoplanet detection tasks, and further refinement and exploration could lead to improved performance.